-Let us now consider how hardware advances can impact these constraints, in particular memory size.
-Current smartcards rely on a well established and slightly out-of-date hardware technology (0.35μ m) in order to minimize the production cost (less than five dollars) and increase security [20].
-Furthermore, up to now, there was not a real need for large memories in smartcard applications like holder's identification.
+Let us now consider how hardware advances can impact on these constraints, in particular, memory size.
+Current smartcards rely on a well-established and slightly out-of-date hardware technology $(0.35 \mu m)$ in order to minimize the production cost (less than five dollars) and increase security [34].
+Furthermore, up to now, there was no real need for large memories in smartcard applications such as the holder's identification.
 According to major smartcard providers, the market pressure generated by emerging large storage demanding applications will lead to a rapid increase of the smartcard storage capacity.
-This evolution is however constrained by the smartcard tiny die size fixed to 25 mm2 in the ISO standard [14], which pushes for more integration.
-This limited size is due to security considerations (to minimize the risk of physical attack [2]) and practical constraints (e.g., the chip should not break when the smartcard is flexed).
+This evolution is however constrained by the smartcard tiny die size fixed to 25 mm in the ISO standard [23], which pushes for more integration.
+This limited size is due to security considerations (to minimize the risk of physical attack [5]) and practical constraints (e.g., the chip should not break when the smartcard is flexed).
 Another solution to relax the storage limit is to extend the smartcard storage capacity with external memory modules.
-This is being experienced by Gemplus which recently announced Pinocchio [10], a smartcard equipped with 2 MB of Flash memory linked to the microcontroller by a bus.
+This is being done by Gemplus which recently announced Pinocchio [16], a smartcard equipped with 2MB of Flash memory linked to the microcontroller by a bus.
 Since hardware security can no longer be provided on this memory, its content must be either non-sensitive or encrypted.